talwrii/jsdb/README.md

 python -c   0.16s user 0.01s system 98% cpu 0.174 total
 ```

 Now 0.16s isn't a very long time, until you want to, say, run you program 4 times in a one-liner in response to a key-press.
-At this point your keypress takes half a second.
+At this point your keypress takes half a second to run.

 ### `ZODB` is kind of big